polkadot-fellows/xcm-format/README.md

 Kind: *Instruction*

 Errors: *Always*.
+- `Trap`: All circumstances, whose inner value is the same as this item's inner value.

 ### `SubscribeVersion`

-Send a `QueryResponse` message to Origin specifying XCM version 2 in the `response` field.

-Any upgrades to the local consensus which result in a later version of XCM being supported should  elicit a similar response.
+Ask the destination system to respond with the most recent version of XCM that they support in a `QueryResponse` instruction.
+Any changes to this should also elicit similar responses when they happen.

 Operands:

-- `query_id: QueryId`: The value to be used for the `query_id` field of the `QueryResponse` message.
+- `query_id: Compact<QueryId>`: An identifier that will be replicated into the returned XCM message.
-- `max_response_weight: Weight`: The value to be used for the `max_weight` field of the `QueryResponse` message.
+- `max_response_weight: Weight`: The maximum amount of weight that the `QueryResponse` item which is sent as a reply may take to execute.
+NOTE: If this is unexpectedly large then the response may not execute at all.

 Kind: *Instruction*

+Errors: *Fallible*

 ### `UnsubscribeVersion`

-Cancel the effect of a previous `SubscribeVersion` instruction from Origin.
+Cancel the effect of a previous `SubscribeVersion` instruction.

 Kind: *Instruction*

+Errors: *Fallible*

-### `BurnAsset(MultiAssets)`
+### `BurnAsset`

 Reduce Holding by up to the given assets.

 Holding is reduced by as much as possible up to the assets in the parameter.
+It is not an error if the Holding does not contain the assets (to make this an error, use `ExpectAsset` prior).

 Operands: